leomeyer/Arducom/src/slave/hello-world/README.md

     $ ./arducom -t serial -d /dev/ttyACM0 -c 19 -i Int16 -p 2 -i Byte -p 4

-This causes arducom to construct a payload of three bytes length: first the 16-bit value of 2 and the byte value 4.
+This causes arducom to construct a payload of three bytes length: first a 16-bit value of 2 (0002 hex) and a byte value of 4 (04 hex).

 Accessing Arduino pins
 ----------------------